-Prerequisite: TEDU475; minimum GPA of 3.0; passage of TPA Task 3
+Prerequisite: TEDU475; minimum GPA of 3.0; passage of appropriate TPA tasks from Student Teaching I (TEDU475)

 Provides additional teaching experience in the day school under guidance of the University supervisor with cooperation of a credentialed master teacher in a regular school classroom.
 (May be public, private or charter school setting.)
 The course is open to multiple subject credential candidates who have completed TEDU475 student teaching.
 Please see the credential analyst for important dates and clearance requirements.
 A weekly seminar accompanies student teaching.
-The candidate will teach for seven weeks of full day class instruction.
-This experience may not be with the same teacher, the same grade level, or the same subject used in Student Teaching I. Teaching Performance Assessment Task 4 (Culminating Teaching Activity) will be prepared and submitted (passing score of 3 or 4 is required).
-TPE1 through TPE13
+The candidate will teach for eight weeks of full day class instruction.
+This experience may not be with the same teacher, the same grade level, or the same subject used in Student Teaching I (TEDU475).
+Appropriate Teaching Performance Assessment (TPA) cycles will be prepared and submitted in this course.